ai/size-limit/packages/preset-big-lib/README.md

 # Size Limit Preset for Big Libraries

-The preset for [Size Limit] for libraries > 10 KB.
+The preset for [Size Limit] for libraries > 10 kB.
 It uses webpack, file and time plugins to track the time of JS download and execution of library and all dependencies.